Kloster Allerheiligen, Schaffhausen: Bibliothek am Münsterplatz

+The abbey's scriptorium produced manuscripts of the Bible and the Church Fathers.
+More than seventy parchment codices written there between 1080 and 1150 survive in the Ministerialbibliothek, which has been deposited in Schaffhausen's municipal library since 1923.

 In the Middle Ages, the library was located in the Benedictine monastery, in the Franciscan mendicant and in St. Johann's church.
 After the Reformation the books were placed in the sacristy of St. Johann.
 The collection increased by gifts and purchases since 1540, and it was called Bibliotheca publica or Liberey, but still mainly used by the clergy.
 In 1636 citizens founded the municipal library, geared towards the sciences and arts, the present Stadtbibliothek (city library).
 In the 18th century two private reading societies re-established the Ministerialbibliothek, being the book collection in the St. Johann church.
 Since 1923 the city library has been located on the Münsterplatz Square, situated in a building that was built in 1554 as an urban granary.
 Between 1993 and 1995, the library was remodeled and expanded by an underground magazine, serving also as the cantonal library.